-In gestational surrogacy, the surrogate only carries the baby in their womb and complete gestational phase and deliver the child.
+In gestational surrogacy, the surrogate only carries the baby in their womb and completes the gestational phase and delivers the child.

 There is no scope of biological similarity between surrogates and delivered off-spring because the ova is collected from the intended mother or an egg donor.

 In an IVF clinic, artificially finalized the ovum with the sperm of the intended father or donor and then implant the pre-embryo into the uterus of a gestational surrogate.

 Commercial and altruist are two available options for opting surrogacy.
 In commercial surrogacy, monetary involvement is primary to pursue the process further.